Symplectic GARK methods for partitioned Hamiltonian systems: Abstract

 \section{Abstract}

 Generalized Additive Runge-Kutta schemes have shown to be a suitable tool for solving ordinary differential equations with additively partitioned right-hand sides.
-This work generalizes these GARK schemes to symplectic GARK schemes for additively partitioned Hamiltonianm systems.
-In a general setting, we derive conditions for symplecticeness, as well as symmetry and time-reversibility.
-We show how symplectic and symmetric schemes can be constructed based on schemes which are only symplectic.
+This work develops symplectic GARK schemes for additively partitioned Hamiltonian systems.
+In a general setting, we derive conditions for symplecticness, as well as symmetry and time-reversibility.
+We show how symplectic and symmetric schemes can be constructed based on schemes which are only symplectic, or only symmetric.
 Special attention is given to the special case of partitioned schemes for Hamiltonians split into multiple potential and kinetic energies.
-Finally we show how symplectic GARK schemes can use efficiently different time scales and evaluation costs for different potentials by using different order for these parts.
+Finally we show how symplectic GARK schemes can leverage different time scales and evaluation costs for different potentials, and provide efficient numerical solutions by using different order for these parts.

 \begin{AMS} 65L05, 65L06, 65L07, 65L020. \end{AMS}